wpseemol/learning/README.md

 ### TypeScript Interfaces and Type Aliases.

--   Interface is like Object Faces
+-   Interface is like Object shapes.
 -   Same Interface Is not over Write It's extends.
 -   Interface Like